Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Small Deformations of a Circle in

+which can be further simplified into the following. \begin{mytheo} Under the small deformation of the circle described by (\ref{deformationofcurve}), the bound state energy of the system up to first order in $\epsilon$ is given by

-The simplicity of the first order result is remarkable, and hints at a geometric interpretation.
-Suppose that instead of the original circle with radius $R$ we replace the circle with a circle of radius $R-\epsilon R_1$ where $\epsilon R_1=\frac{1}{2 \pi R}\int_{0}^{2\pi} \epsilon \psi(\theta) R d\theta$ (note that the normal in the curvature description is inward).
-Because we are looking at a circle, we do have the same eigenvalue equation,
+\end{mytheo} The simplicity of the first order result is remarkable, and hints at a geometric interpretation.
+Suppose that instead of the original circle with radius $R$ we replace the circle with a circle of radius $R-\epsilon \langle h \rangle$ where $\langle h \rangle =\frac{1}{2 \pi R}\int_{0}^{2\pi} h(\theta) R d\theta$ (note that the normal in the curvature description is inward).
+Because we are now using a delta function supported by a circle, we do have the same eigenvalue equation,

-If we expand all the terms to order $\epsilon$, we find the relation $R\nu_1=\nu R_1$.
+If we expand all the terms to order $\epsilon$, we find the relation $R\nu_1=\nu_0 \langle h \rangle$.
 By using $E_B=-(\nu_0+\epsilon \nu_1)^2=-\nu_0^2-2\epsilon \nu_0 \nu_1$ we find exactly the above result.
-So we state this observation as, \begin{mylemma*} A small deformation in the normal direction of a given circle, which supports an attractive delta function, leads to a perturbation of the original bound state energy, to first order the resulting change can be obtained as follows: increase the initial radius by an amount equal to the average of the deformation over the given circle, then compute the first order perturbation of the bound state energy corresponding to this new circle with the same coupling constant. \end{mylemma*}
+So we state this observation as follows. \begin{mycorollary} A small deformation in the normal direction of a given circle, which supports an attractive delta function, leads to a perturbation of the original bound state energy, to first order the resulting change can be obtained as follows: increase the initial radius by an amount equal to the average of the deformation over the given circle, then compute the first order perturbation of the bound state energy corresponding to this new circle with the same coupling constant. \end{mycorollary}